kkinnear/zprint/doc/reference.md

 then the path `[1 1 0]` would highlight the `:c`.
 The path `[1 1]` would
 highlight the `[:c :d]`.
 The path `[0]` would highlight the `:a`.

+#### :format _:string_

+Controls the format of the output.
+The default is `:string`, which is what zprint has always produced until release `1.2.4`.
+The other options are `:hiccup` and `:html`.
+These other options are only supported for the library fns ending in `-str`, and the pre-built binaries (which also use `zprint-file-str` to produce their output).
+This is because these are the only fns whose return values are meaningful.
+In the case of `{:output {:format :hiccup}}`, the return isn't actually a string, but rather a vector of hiccup structures.
+It was designed to be compatible with `hiccup.core/html`.
+Note that `{:color? true}` is also supported for all of the `-str` fns and the pre-built binaries, so that you can have your hiccup or HTML output colored or not.

+The hiccup/html output is wrapped in a single paragraph.
+The style for that paragraph is a string which you can configure.

+##### :paragraph _{:style "font-size:20px;font-family: Lucidia Concole, Courier, monospace"}_

+This is the style for the paragraph wrapping any hiccup or HTML output.
+You can configure this string to be anything you want.
+Of course, if the font is not a monospace font, the results will be ... probably not what you wanted.

+The font size has no relation to the number of characters in a line of output, which is still controlled by `{:width ...}`.

 #### :real-le? _false_
 Determines whether to output actual line endings (i.e. `real-le`) instead